-Venturi proportioning (also known as diluting or mixing) equipment uses water pressure to “draw” chemical concentrate into the water stream, using precision metering tips to control the rate of chemical draw.
+Venturi proportioning (also known as diluting or mixing) equipment uses water pressure to “draw” chemical concentrate into the water stream.
 This method of chemical dilution has many advantages.
-Most notably, the units are simple to operate, cost-effective, and contain no moving or wear parts.

 Venturi Theory Applied

 Most venturi systems come with 20 color-coded precision metering tips.
-These metering tips are placed in the chemical pick-up tube to regulate the flow of the solution.
-“Larger” tips will allow chemical through at a faster rate and increase the concentration of the final solution.
+Use no metering tip to allow the maximum chemical draw into the water stream (no restriction).
+To set a weaker dilution and use less chemical, install a metering tip in the pick-up tube to restrict the flow of concentrated chemical.
+“Larger” tips allow chemical through at a faster rate and increase the strength of the final solution.

-The tips allow a fixed volume of chemical through at any time, regardless of the water pressure coming into the unit.
-However, the volume of water allowed through the body will vary based on the water pressure.
-Because of this, variations in the water pressure will cause variations in the final dilution ratio.
+Be careful!
+Each tip color allows a fixed volume of chemical through at any time.
+However, the volume of water being mixed is proportional to the incoming water pressure.
+Because of this, fluctuations in the water pressure will cause variations in the final dilution ratio.

 What Does This Mean?

-- With an adjustable pressure regulator it is possible to “dial in” and achieve a specific dilution ratio.
-Use the Metering Tip Calculator and enter the reference flow rate for your injector.
-Try entering different values for the actual water pressure until a metering tip shows the desired dilution ratio (make sure to stay within the pressure range of the water supply).
-Adjust the pressure regulator to this pressure and install the appropriate metering tip.
+With an adjustable pressure regulator, it is possible to “dial in” and achieve a specific dilution ratio.
+This is helpful in high-accuracy situations to achieve specific dilutions that may fall between metering tips sizes at normal facility water pressure.
+To see the effect of water pressure on dilutions, open the Lafferty Metering Tip Calculator and select a unit.
+Try entering different actual water pressure values until a metering tip shows the desired dilution ratio (make sure to stay within the pressure range of the water supply).

-It is possible to boost incoming water pressure into the acceptable range.
+Yes!
+It is possible to boost low incoming water pressure into the acceptable range.
 View our guide to learn more.